DMPRoadmap/roadmap/.github/CONTRIBUTING.md

 ## Introduction
-The goal of the DMPRoadmap project is to provide the community with a reliable and stable platform for managing data management plans.
+The goal of the DMP Assistant project, which is a **fork** of the current state of the main <a href="https://github.com/DMPRoadmap/roadmap">DMP Roadmap codebase</a>, is to provide the community with a reliable and stable platform for managing data management plans.
 This means that all development efforts should adhere to some basic tenets to ensure that the system remains stable and provides functionality for the community as a whole.

 These guidelines are an attempt to ensure that we are able to provide the community with a reliable system, stable APIs, a clear roadmap, and a predictable release schedule.

 A contribution consists of any work that is voluntarily submitted to the project.
-This includes bug fixes, enhancements and documentation that is intended as an improvement to the DMP Roadmap system.
+This includes bug fixes, enhancements and documentation that is intended as an improvement to the DMP Roadmap & DMP Assistant system.

 ### Let us know that you'll be working on the issue!